Autodesk-Forge/forge-createfamily-revit/README.md

     npm run nodemon

 Which executes **nodemon server.js --ignore www/**, where the **--ignore** parameter indicates that the app should not restart if files under **www** folder are modified.

+- **/api/forge/da4revit/callback**, this endpoint is a webhook that would be invoked by the Design Automation API, you need to use ngrok to configure your Local Server for testing, please check [WebHooks](https://forge.autodesk.com/en/docs/webhooks/v1/tutorials/configuring-your-server/) for details.

 ### Troubleshooting